 by Car: Visitors arriving by car, enjoy a leisurely weekend: park your car once and leave it parked.
 If you live in Somerville, Hello, Neighbor!
 We recommend leaving your car at home and enjoying your hometown streets.

-Resident-only parking restrictions are lifted during SOS hours.
+Resident-only parking restrictions are lifted during SOS hours, including the Friday preview.
 Parking on side streets is still limited.
 Never block hydrants or driveways.
-Remember: meters are in effect on Saturday.
+Remember: all meters are in effect on Saturday, and some are also in effect on Friday evening.
 Only use handicap spaces if you have an appropriate tag.
 Thank you, Mayor Curtatone and the City of Somerville for the parking consideration!

-The City has donated FREE PARKING in four large city school lots.
+The City and Tufts University have donated FREE PARKING in five large school lots.
 The FREE TROLLEY will loop past or near all of these lots. (see below)

 So "pahk yah cah" once, and enjoy the compact tree-lined streets of Somerville.

 by MBTA: Arrive in Somerville by T to Porter or Davis (Red Line) or Sullivan (Orange Line), then connect to a cross town bus or the nearby free SOS trolley.
 MBTA buses also run on Highland Ave, Broadway, other major roads, and throughout Somerville.
 Routes 80, 83, 86, 87, 88, 89, 90, 91, 94, 95, 96, and 101 may be of use.
-Details at mbta.com .
+In addition, bus routes 85 and CT2 run on Friday evening only.
+Details at mbta.com.

 by Bicycle: Riding between artist sites is a fantastic way to get around, but if you want to park your bike and walk, look for large bike corrals in most business districts.
 Remember: Look up!
 Never lock up to a handicap parking sign.
 Your bike may block a disabled person from getting to the curb.